motto813/nameless/README.md

-# The Real You
+# Nameless
-### A web application designed by Paul Hammerschmidt
+### Created by Paul Hammerschmidt
+A web application built with Ruby using the Sinatra framework.